Aladin147/Coda_Lite/docs/elevenlabs_tts_setup.md

 ## Switching Between TTS Engines

-Coda supports multiple TTS engines, and you can switch between them by changing the `engine` parameter in the configuration file:
+Coda supports multiple TTS engines through its TTS factory system.
+You can switch between them in several ways:

+1. **Automatic Selection**: The TTS factory automatically selects the best available engine based on configuration and availability.

+2. **Configuration File**: Change the `engine` parameter in the configuration file:
    - `"csm"`: Use CSM-1B (MeloTTS) for offline TTS
    - `"dia"`: Use Dia TTS for high-quality offline TTS
    - `"elevenlabs"`: Use ElevenLabs for premium online TTS

+3. **Debug GUI**: Use the TTS engine toggle in the debug GUI to switch between local TTS and ElevenLabs TTS for testing purposes.

+4. **WebSocket API**: Send a `tts_config` event to change the TTS engine at runtime.

 ## Troubleshooting